eProsima/Fast-DDS-docs/docs/notes.rst

 Some other minor bugs and performance improvements.

-**Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*
+**Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*.

 Version 1.7.1
 ^^^^^^^^^^^^^

 This release included the following features:

-* LogFileConsumer added to the logging system
+* LogFileConsumer added to the logging system.
-* Handle FASTRTPS_DEFAULT_PROFILES_FILE environment variable indicating the default profiles XML file
+* Handle FASTRTPS_DEFAULT_PROFILES_FILE environment variable indicating the default profiles XML file.
-* XML parser made more restrictive and with better error messages
+* XML parser made more restrictive and with better error messages.

 It also fixes some important bugs:
-* Fixed discovery issues related to the selected network interfaces on Windows
+* Fixed discovery issues related to the selected network interfaces on Windows.
-* Improved discovery times
+* Improved discovery times.
-* Workaround ASIO issue with multicast on QNX systems
+* Workaround ASIO issue with multicast on QNX systems.
-* Improved TCP transport performance
+* Improved TCP transport performance.
-* Improved handling of key-only data submessages
+* Improved handling of key-only data submessages.

 Some other minor bugs and performance improvements.